mcthuesen/MobilePay-PoS-v10/docs/index.md

 ## The MobilePay Developer Portal
 The MobilePay Developer Portal is a site where you will be able to find information about the products and available APIs and their documentations.
-It exposes live documentation that can be used for development and error correction.
+It exposes live documentation that can be used for development.
 Access to the portal can be requested by writing to the following email address developer@mobilepay.dk .

 The MobilePay Developer Portal is available at the following addresses: